lit/lit.dev/packages/lit-dev-content/site/guide/releases/upgrade.md

 * For simplicity, `requestUpdate` no longer returns a Promise.
 Instead await the `updateComplete` Promise.
 * Errors that occur during the update cycle were previously squelched to allow subsequent updates to proceed normally.
 Now errors are re-fired asynchronously so they can be detected.
 Errors can be observed via an `unhandledrejection` event handler on window.
 * Creation of `shadowRoot` via `createRenderRoot` and support for applying `static styles` to the `shadowRoot` has moved from `LitElement` to `ReactiveElement`.
 * The `createRenderRoot` method is now called just before the first update rather than in the constructor.
 Element code can not assume the `renderRoot` exists before the element `hasUpdated`.
-This change was made for compatibility with SSR.
+This change was made for compatibility with server-side rendering.
 * `ReactiveElement`'s `initialize` method has been removed.
 This work is now done in the element constructor.
 * The _static_ `render` method on the `LitElement` base class has been removed.
 This was primarily used for implementing ShadyDOM integration, and was not intended as a user-overridable method.
 ShadyDOM integration is now achieved via the `polyfill-support` module.
 * When a property declaration is `reflect: true` and its `toAttribute` function returns `undefined` the attribute is now removed where previously it was left unchanged ([#872](https://github.com/Polymer/lit-element/issues/872)).